Germany Audio and Video Recording Laws

 Interception Of Phone Calls By Service Providers

-The law in Germany protects your phone calls and other telecommunication data from disclosure through Section 88 of the Telecommunications Act and Article 10 of the Basic Law for the Federal Republic of Germany.
+The law in Germany protects your phone calls and other telecommunication data from disclosure through Section 88 of the Telecommunications Act (Telekommunikationsgesetz) and Article 10 of the Basic Law for the Federal Republic of Germany.

 Under these laws, service providers and other institutions handling telecommunication data are required to maintain the secrecy of telecommunications.
 So, for example, if you make a phone call, your service provider is not allowed to access or disclose the contents or any data relating to your phone call.